Dr-Titus100/Comprehensive_Exam/README.md

 ```

-Once a model is loaded successfully, we can use the loaded model by using the following command.
+* Once a model is loaded successfully, we can use the loaded model by using the following command.
 ```
 model.<Attribute>
 ```

 For instance, we use the following
 ```
 model.predict(test_data)
 ```
 to make predictions on the test.
+Specifically, if you want know how to make multiple predictions with the Monte Carlo dropout ], see the `UncertaintyQuantification` notebook.

-You can also retrain your own data using the already trained models once your data satisfy the same conditions as those used to train the models in the first place.
+Note: You can also retrain your own data using the already trained models once your data satisfy the same conditions as those used to train the models in the first place.
 This methods lead to